 Historically more than a hundred fire towers, some built nearly a century ago, were used for early detection of forest fires throughout New York State because of their extensive views of the surrounding countryside and forests.
 Today, just five towers remain in the Catskill Park and they are maintained by New York State Department of Environmental Conservation.

 During the late spring, summer and early fall months, Fire Tower Project volunteers open up the tower cabins for visitors to enjoy the stunning panoramic views of the region.
 The five towers make for some of the best hiking destinations in the Catskills, offering unparalleled 360-degree views of the surrounding Catskill Park and mountains.
 They are well worth the time and effort it takes to hike to each tower.

 Free Fire Tower Maps and Guides: Click on the fire tower names below for detailed trail map and hiking guide, courtesy of the New York-New Jersey Trail Conference.
-The full Catskill Trails Map Set is available at the Catskill Interpretive Center's gift shop and through our online shop.
+The full Catskill Trails Map Set is available at the Catskills Visitor Center's gift shop and through our online shop.

-Fire Tower Patches and Merchandise: The Catskill Interpretive Center's online shop and gift shop offer the three official Catskill Fire Tower patches, along with t-shirts, baseball caps and other Fire Tower merchandise.
+Fire Tower Patches and Merchandise: The Catskills Visitor Center's online shop and gift shop offer the three official Catskill Fire Tower patches, along with t-shirts, baseball caps and other Fire Tower merchandise.

 Balsam Lake Mountain Fire Tower

 BALSAM LAKE MOUNTAIN – TOWN OF HARDENBURGH – ELEVATION 3,723′